phoerious/InsertCoin-Docs/en-US/index.markdown

 ## About this documentation
 This is the documentation for the latest InsertCoin ROM branch with Sense 3.5.
-This ROM is pretty stable but if you need an even more stable version, you should go for InsertCoin 2.5.x or InsertCoin 2.2.5 SSE (they are quite old, though).
+This ROM is pretty stable but if you need an even more stable version, you should go for InsertCoin 2.2.5 SSE (this version is quite old, though).

 There are several variants for Sensation, Desire and EVO as well as older versions of these variants.
-Have a look at the branches list in the sidebar at the right.
+Have a look at the branches list in the sidebar at the left.

 ## How can I contribute?
 The documentation is maintained in a Git repository, which is hosted on [GitHub](http://www.github.com/).